ALABAMA PEOPLE SEARCH!

 In 1814, Arthur Moore and his companions built cabins on local riverbanks.
 The town was incorporated on December 3, 1819, and was named for General Richard Montgomery.
 In 1821, the first steamboats reached the town.
 In 1822, a courthouse was built.
 In 1829, the newspaper, the Montgomery Advertiser, was founded.

+In 1907, the Bell Building was built.
 In 1910, the Maxwell Air Force Base was built.
 In 1919, Nat King Cole was born in the city.
 In 1930, the Montgomery Museum of Fine Arts was established.
 In 1935, the Montgomery Zoo opened.

 On December 1, 1955, Rosa Parks was arrested for refusing to give up her bus seat to a white man.
 The Montgomery Bus Boycott started after that incident.
 The Montgomery Bus Boycott was a protest campaign against the racial segregation on its public transit system and Dr. Martin Luther King led numerous of non violent protests.

 In 1967, a devastating fire broke out at Dale's Penthouse and 26 people lost their lives.
 In 2004, the Montgomery Riverwalk Stadium opened.
+In 2019, Steven L. Reed was elected mayor.
+It is the first African American mayor in the city.